-PE days are Tuesday and Thursday.
+PE days are Tuesday and Wednesday.
 Please make sure your child has their PE-kit with them on Monday and remind your child to take it home on a Friday.

 We would like to encourage all the children to drink water throughout the day and we would like to request that your child brings in a water bottle to school labelled with their name.

 We are working towards making the children independent in many areas.
 At home you can help your child to get changed independently into PE kits and school uniform daily.

 Meet the Teacher

 Here is the PowerPoint shared with parents during the ‘Meet the Teacher’ event